-NOTE: Students will not receive access to application until they have attended an Information Session; the last Information Session will be held on November 21, 2016.
+NOTE: Students must attend at least one Information Session in order to apply; the last Information Session will be held on November 21, 2017.

 Minimum Requirements for Acceptance

 - Students with a cumulative GPA of 2.75 are eligible to study abroad for the semester or year.
 Please note that some programs require a cumulative 3.0 GPA.

 - Students that are interested in study abroad for the semester or year are encouraged to apply by November 29th (Wednesday after Thanksgiving break), even if they do not meet the 2.75 GPA minimum so they can ask to be reconsidered for a spring program.

 - Students must be able to find courses that will fit their Loyola program and allow a full time course load while abroad.

 - Students that have a history of serious disciplinary problems or that are on disciplinary probation with Loyola are not eligible for study abroad.